Contemporary Cakes and Classes are based in Daisy Hill, Logan 20 minutes south of Brisbane.

 Cakes and fondant decorating exploded in the early 1980s in the UK.
 Before then, most cakes were decorated with buttercream or with marzipan and royal icing.
 At the hotels and restaurants where I worked, any birthdays or events that required a cake, I was the go to person.

 That is when I realized my true passion, was making and decorating cakes.

-Starting my cake business just after my son was born, my reputation as a cake maker began.
+Starting my cake business just after my son was born, my reputation as a cake maker began in the UK

 I worked for a lovely catering company, Champagne and Caviar in East Sussex UK.
 Where I had the great privilege to make elaborate wedding cakes for the wedding events that we also catered for.

-There I was introduced to the multi talented Gina Craig who works as freelance food stylist.
-Through that connection I was asked to create cakes and food for Hollywood movies and food commercials that were filmed in the UK.
+There I was introduced to the multi-talented Gina Craig who works as a freelance food stylist.
+Through that connection, I was asked to create cakes and food for Hollywood movies and food commercials, food for the BBC that was filmed in the UK.
 Bridget Jones The Edge Of Reason, Finding Neverland, Wimbledon, to name a few.

-My husband Matt and son Adam and I emigrated from the UK almost 12 years ago.
+My husband Matt and son Adam and I emigrated from the UK 16 years ago.

 Many people said we were brave leaving the UK and moving to a new country.
-For us there was only great opportunity in this beautiful amazing country.
+For us, there was an only great opportunity in this beautiful amazing country.